nunosilva800/blog/1-pattern-history-consumer.md

 ## Signalling when it catches up

-A pattern that I've come across and grew fond of is for the thread (or group of threads) that is rebuilding state from the log to signal other that depend on the state, that it is has caught up, ergo, the state is ready.
+A pattern that I've come across and grown fond of is for the thread (or group of threads) that is rebuilding state from the log, to signal to others that depend on the state, that it is has caught up, ergo, the state is ready.

-You might already be thinking how this can be achieved with most concurrency primitives, such as locks or semaphores, and yes, it's really not that complicated.
+You might already be thinking how this can be achieved with most concurrency primitives, such as locks or semaphores, and yes, this is a good way to handle the problem.

 As example of this that uses Go's channels would look like the following: